mzucker/maptrace/README.md

 images for presentations/articles from raster images you created yourself.

+## Requirements

+ - Python 2 or 3
+ - Numpy 1.10 or higher
+ - Scipy 0.17 or higher
+ - Pillow

 ## Image copyrights

 The files in the [`images`](/images) directory are licensed as follows: